 The north-south utility corridor that begins in the Perry Reserves Subarea passes through the Uplands, terminating at land owned by the City of Wyoming for its water plant.
-This corridor parallels 168th Avenue, which already has a sidepath.
+This corridor parallels I68th Avenue, which already has a sidepath.
 Therefore, similar to the recommendations for the utility corridors in the Park Central Subarea, accessible paths that connect with natural areas could add value to this relatively isolated neighborhood.
 For instance, it could accommodate a cross-country trail from Riley Park up to the Ransom Street Park.
+This page intentionally left blank.